Dental Hygiene – Associate in Science Degree, Certificate of Achievement

 10. Other fees (ASB, Student Activities) $12/semester

-2. Grade of C or better is required in all prerequisite courses.
-All applicants must have an overall GPA of 3.0 or better in the prerequisite courses in order to be considered for acceptance into the dental hygiene program.
+3. A grade of C or better is required in all college-level general education course prerequisites and a grade of B or better is required for college-level biomedical science prerequisite courses.
+All applicants must have GPA of 3.0 or better in all Dental Hygiene Program prerequisite courses to be considered for acceptance into the DH Program.

-3. All prerequisite courses must be completed prior to applying.
+4. All prerequisite and AS Degree requirement courses must be completed prior to applying.
 Work in progress is not accepted.
-Some prerequisite courses including upper-division courses completed at another institution may require a "Pre-requisite Equivalency Petition."
-If you have taken courses and you are unsure if they are transferable or equivalent to prerequisite requirements it is your responsibility to determine course equivalency prior to applying to the program.
+For prerequisite courses including upper-division courses completed at another institution contact a PCC counselor to determine whether courses meet prerequisite requirement and/or equivalency.

-5. Current CPR/Basic Life Support (BLS) card, which must be maintained while in the program.
-CPR training can be obtained from the American Heart Association or the American Red Cross, Health Care Provider course.
+7. Current CPR/Basic Life Support (BLS) card, which must be maintained while in the program.
+CPR training for a Health Care Provider course can be obtained from the American Heart Association or the American Red Cross.

-7. Once accepted into the program, students must purchase and maintain a malpractice insurance.
+9. Once accepted into the program, students must purchase and maintain malpractice insurance.

-8. The PCC Dental Hygiene program does not accept transfer students from other Dental Hygiene programs.
+10. The PCC Dental Hygiene program does not accept transfer students from other Dental Hygiene programs

 Program Outcomes